 One of Chicago's strengths is its diverse housing stock.
 Single Room Occupancy (SRO) buildings provide affordable housing opportunities essential to the quality of life for many Chicago residents.
 The City of Chicago, in partnership with other government and community-based organizations, supports preservation efforts of SRO properties through investment and various financing mechanisms that creates and preserves affordability for low and moderate income households.
-The SRO Preservation Initiative will invest financial resources such as forgivable loans and subsidies to preserve 700 SRO units over the next five years.

 As the principal planning agency for the City of Chicago, the Department of Housing (DOH) promotes the comprehensive growth and well-being of the City and its neighborhoods.
-In 2014, the City released the five-year housing plan, Bouncing Back, which outlines policy initiatives and provides production estimates for more than \$1.3 billion in spending from 2014-2018 to create, improve, and preserve more than 41,000 units of housing.
-In addition to its planning functions, the housing bureau employs a variety of resources to encourage a diverse and stable housing stock throughout the city.
+In 2014, the City released the five year housing plan, Bouncing Back, which outlines policy initiatives and provides production estimates for more than \$1.3 billion in spending from 2014-2018 to create, improve, and preserve more than 41,000 units of housing.
+In addition to its planning functions, the Department of Housing employs a variety of resources to encourage a diverse and stable housing stock throughout the city.